betable/betable-ios-sdk/README.md

 ## Current

+* Now requires `AdSupport.framework`
 * Support for iOS7
 * More stable pre-caching of authorize page
 * Some support for promotions
-* Now using a track enpoint for better tracking of users.
+* Now using a track enpoint for better tracking of users, and tracks users through ad installs.

 ## 0.9.0